 We currently market and sell our products in the U.S., the EU, Japan and several other territories through a direct sales force.
-Most of our products are relatively new to the market (ULTOMIRIS for the treatment of PNH was approved by the FDA in December 2018, the MHLW in June 2019 and the EMA in July 2019, for example), and we have recently hired several senior members of our sales and commercial team.
+Most of our products are relatively new to the market, and we have recently hired several senior members of our sales and commercial team.
 In addition, in order to gain greater efficiencies in our operations, we have begun to implement a plan pursuant to which certain portions of our international commercial operations will transition to a new operating model in which sales and marketing efforts in designated countries will be conducted to a greater extent by third-parties to promote and sell our products, and our direct sales and marketing presence will decrease (or be eliminated) in these regions.

 Due to the fact that many of our products are new to the market, we do not have significant experience in marketing and selling these products to patients, healthcare providers and payers (for example, we are new to certain therapy areas, such as neurology (gMG and NMOSD), and our sales force has had very limited exposure in educating and targeting sales to patients and physicians in neurology practices).
 This challenge is coupled with the fact that many of our sales and marketing team are new to Alexion and we are transitioning to third parties to market and sell our product in certain countries.
-If we are unable to successfully market and sell our new products and to successfully sell our products in new therapy areas, as well as successfully implement the transition to third parties to distribute and market our products in certain countries, our business and sales may be harmed.
+If we are unable to successfully market and sell our new products and to successfully sell our products in new therapy areas, as well as successfully implement the transition to third parties to sell, distribute and market our products in certain countries, our business and sales may be harmed.
 One of our objectives is to expand our business and sales in the future.
-If we are unable to establish and/or expand our capabilities to sell, market and distribute our products in those jurisdictions where we will continue to rely on our direct sales force and, at the same time, effectively transition from a direct sales force model (or maintain such distributor capabilities in countries where we have already commenced commercial sales), we may not be able to successfully sell our products.
+If we are unable to establish and/or expand our capabilities to sell, market and distribute our products in those jurisdictions where we will continue to rely on our direct sales force and, at the same time, effectively transition from a direct sales force model to third-party sales and marketing (or maintain such sales and distributor capabilities in countries where we have already commenced commercial sales), we may not be able to successfully sell our products.
 In that event, we may not be able to maintain or increase revenues and achieve our goal of expanding our business.
-We cannot guarantee that we will be able to establish and maintain our own capabilities or enter into and maintain any marketing or distribution agreements with third-party providers on acceptable terms, if at all, or that we will be able to manage the transition to third-party marketers and distributors in the relevant jurisdictions that will not cause any interruption or disruption in our business and sales of our products.
+We cannot guarantee that we will be able to establish and maintain our own capabilities or enter into and maintain any sales, marketing or distribution agreements with third-party providers on acceptable terms, if at all, or that we will be able to manage the transition to third-party sales, marketing and distribution in the relevant jurisdictions that will not cause any interruption or disruption in our business and sales of our products.